 Sheri chuckles and then says, “Hummingbirds are the gateway drug to birding,” I nod my head in agreement.
 She then grabs a straw and puts it in her mouth and begins to blow lightly on the underside of a hummingbird and I see that her breath opens up the feathers, revealing a light, pink tummy.
 “What does that tell you?”
 I ask as I lean in to get a closer look.
 With the straw still in her mouth she tells me that it shows her how much fat it has.

 The examination is now over for this little bird.
-Sheri then hands the bird to a volunteer standing by and I’m amazed that during the handoff the bird doesn’t escape their fingers and that they are able to do the whole thing gently.
+Sheri then hands the bird to a volunteer standing by and I’m amazed that during the hand off the bird doesn’t escape their fingers and that they are able to do the whole thing gently.
 Every hummingbird is rewarded with a drink before they are let go.
-“It was the feeder they were coming for in the first place,” the volunteer reminds me as she holds the tiny bird between her thumb and fingers and swoops the bird down to the feeder.
-It reminded me of a mom playing airplane with a spoonful of baby food coming in for a landing in her toddler’s mouth.
+“It was the feeder they were coming for in the first place,” the volunteer explains as she holds the tiny bird between her thumb and fingers and swoops the bird down to the feeder like a mom playing airplane with a spoonful of baby food coming in for a landing in her toddler’s mouth.
 “It helps give the bird the feeling of flying in to get a drink.” the volunteer explained.
 “They’re more apt to drink that way.”

 Time to go now

-It’s during the precious little moment when the hummingbird is still that you realize someone has flipped a switch and turned everything off.
+It’s during the precious little moment when the hummingbird is nestled in your hand that you realize someone has flipped a switch and turned everything off in the world.
 He’s not flitting around or buzzing near your ear like George Jetson.
 He’s quiet.
-He’s still.
-The frenetic pace of the world that often matches the 80-times-per-second wingbeats of the hummingbird have come to a screaching halt.
+He’s absolutely still.
+The frenetic pace of the world that matches the 80-times-per-second wing beats of the hummingbird have come to a screaching halt.
 Time has stopped and I wait for that moment for the little bird to signal that it’s ready, that it’s time to flip the switch back on.